Jury research: Research methods

-Jury consultancy is a growing industry and one which uses current technologies in innovative ways.
-However, this type of investigation makes up a relatively small proportion of Jury Research, the balance of which is generally conducted by psychologists, criminologists and other interested social scientists.
-As indicated above in discussions about the personal perspective of jurors, the interaction between the juror and other jurors, the Courtroom environment, etc. is extraordinarily complex and unusual in that the behaviours and expectations of jurors performing jury duty are different from everyday experiences.
-The tools of the social scientist have evolved over recent decades thus allowing more variables to be considered when investigating phenomena.
-This is augmented by the continuous development of computer programs that can perform complex multivariate and multilevel analyses of data and models.
+Jury consultancy is a growing industry and one which uses current technologies.
+However, this type of investigation makes up a relatively small proportion of Jury Research, the balance of which is generally conducted by psychologists, criminologists and other social scientists.
+As indicated above in discussions about the personal perspective of jurors, the interaction between the juror and other jurors, the Courtroom environment, etc. is complex and unusual in that the behaviours and expectations of jurors performing jury duty are different from everyday experiences.
+The tools of the social scientist have evolved over recent decades, allowing more variables to be considered when investigating phenomena.
+This is augmented by the development of computer programs that can perform complex multivariate and multilevel analyses of data and models.
 Nonetheless, flaws inherent in social research must be considered, identified and moderated, and this is particularly relevant in Jury research.

 Jury research can be done with 'real jurors' or 'mock jurors'.
 Each of these methods has its downfalls and each provides its own slant on the juror experience.

 Access to 'real jurors' is difficult to attain, and observation of jurors whilst performing their duty is prohibited for a variety of reasons, the most prominent of which is a reluctance to allow any imposition on the jurors whilst performing their duty, which might affect the trial's result.
 As such access to jurors, if allowed, is generally after they have been dismissed which raises difficulties with issues such as memory distortion, overload from stress or other factors which were more pertinent to the juror while on the jury; inability to recognise the influence of demographic factors on their deliberations, etc. These are all factors or variables which are difficult to tease out of the data, but the influence of which can be adjusted in the analysis of the data if the model is theoretically sound.

 Research on mock jurors does not provide an avenue for the investigation of the 'Gestalt' of the juror experience.
 Mock Jurors are not 'in the midst of the experience', they are not imposed upon by the reality that the future of the person sitting before them will in some respects be influenced by them, their ability to concentrate, their attention to detail, their ability to negotiate with other jurors, and other factors which do impose on 'real jurors'.
 Although mock juror research may be sufficient for examinations of the general attitudes and beliefs of a community by jury consultants, when investigating the nuances of the internal processes involved in deliberating an outcome of a Court matter, mock jury research techniques fall short in terms of validity.
 However, again, Mock jury research has provided a significant pool of investigative pursuits and since the 1970s as a result of considerable debate surround the issues associated with simulated research, the design and methodological parameters of simulated jury research have been made more robust.